-We have maintained regular engagement with our suppliers have strengthened our due diligence activities to promote worker health and safety, fair payment practices and limits on worker overtime.
+We have maintained regular engagement with our suppliers and have strengthened our due diligence activities to promote worker health and safety, fair payment practices and limits on worker overtime.

-During our 2022 / 23 financial year, our factory audit and supplier engagement programme identified a number of non-conformances with those elements of our Responsible Sourcing Requirements that could indicate a heightened risk of modern slavery.
+During our 2023 / 24 financial year, our factory audit and supplier engagement programme identified a number of non-conformances with some elements of our Responsible Sourcing Requirements that could indicate a heightened risk of modern slavery.
 These included wages not being paid in accordance with the statutory minimum; missing paperwork in relation to voluntary overtime agreements; excessive working hours which are assessed against both the legal requirement and our Responsible Sourcing Standards; and payment irregularities.
-We have increased our attention on forced labour and in particular on overtime and compensation during and after Covid-19.
 We have agreed action plans with all suppliers to address any non-conformances and followed up to ensure that any impacts on workers have been appropriately remedied.